2004:

 Legendary animator and layout artist Ed Benedict (best known for his work with

-Hanna-Barbera Studios - most notably on The Flintstones) is born.
-Benedict will begin his
+Hanna-Barbera Studios - most notably on The Flintstones) is born in Ohio.
+Benedict

 2001: